jlleongarcia/jlleongarcia/content/blog/book-da-road-career.md

 #### Github Pages

-The natural next step would be to create a personal Github Page.
+The natural next step would be to create a **personal Github Page, like this one**.

 * You can consider this as an oportunity to have a resume, [portfolio page](https://jalcocert.github.io/Portfolio/) or even your Completely Free blog
     * Thats right, you won't have to pay for domain nor hosting.